Backup your Bugsnag On-premise installation.

 cp -r /etc/bugsnag /backups/

 To restore from a backup, copy the data and configuration directories from your backup area to the machine that the restore is running on.
 Then you can start Bugsnag as normal and you are all done!
-Please get in touch with us via email@example.com or Slack if you have any issues running a restore.
+Please get in touch with us via email@example.com if you have any issues running a restore.